DarrenHing77/AutoMatty/README.md

 - **Height:** `*height*`, `*displacement*`, `*disp*`
 - **Emission:** `*emission*`, `*emissive*`, `*glow*`

+(I will update this in future so you can set your own custom patterns)

 ### Environment Materials
 - **Simple:** A/B texture blending with blend mask
-- **Advanced:** Separate material layers with world-space mixing
+- **Advanced:** Separate material BSDF layers with world-space mixing
-- Supports height blending for realistic terrain transitions
+- Supports height blending for better transitions

 ### Texture Variation
 - Uses Unreal's TextureVariation material function
 - Requires variation height map for randomization
-- Automatically breaks up tiling patterns
+- Automatically breaks up tiling patterns when using UVs

 ---